frederic-perez/AmE-dictionary/dictionary.md

 __doghouse__
 __doglegs__
 __doldrums__
-__dole out__ :five: To give or deliver in small portions. _v_ _Pringles will dole out thousands of speakers that fit atop Pringles cans and amplify music from MP3 players._
+__dole out__ :six: To give or deliver in small portions. _v_ _Pringles will dole out thousands of speakers that fit atop Pringles cans and amplify music from MP3 players._ _Doling out a familiar meal._
 __dolirometer__
 __dollop__
 __doodad__